Adorism/taxonomy_of_terror/README.md

 Poe/Shelley | 83% | Love, life, man, eye, heart, time, father, hope, little, friend, death, think

 <br>
 I chose to keep what I saw as "victorian stop-words" because they seemed to be highly predictive for each author.
-Therefore, I am curious as to wheter that decision may have led to an overfit model or if it's a good application in a purpose-built model for classifying authors by their syntactic signatures.
+Therefore, I am curious as to whether that decision may have led to an overfit model or if it's a good application in a purpose-built model for classifying authors by their syntactic signatures.
 <br><br>

 ![Word2Vec Similarities](/images/wordvecs.png)